DoveCotMC/LeadBeyond/README_EN.md

 *Before we start, you should **know something about China Railway's rolling stocks or equipments[^0]**.
 Take a glance at footnotes if you have any trouble in understanding these elements.
 (Some need to be translated manually)*

 ### Ticket System
 Lead Beyond has introduced interactive content like cards, tickets, turnstiles, etc.
+We will also introduce TRS System and allow you to buy counted tickets manually soon.

 ### Blocks
 Knowing how hard it is to decorate trains in such small room, we have added: